Click HERE to see the books on the TLC Reference Shelf in the AU Library that promote faculty expertise and are available for checkout.

 This section provides ideas, techniques and methods for operating and teaching in the learning environment, either in the classroom or online.

 Leading a small seminar group requires specific techniques and skills to support learning objectives while including all members of the group in the process.

 Stanford University offers a guide for effective and engaging lectures.
 The best lectures, like any good talk, invite students to think imaginatively and conceptually about a significant theme or problem.
-Several other aspects of effective lectures are addressed including:

 This section provides teaching resources in the form of tools, tips, templates and methods to support various teaching activities.